FerhatYilmaz1986/Big-data-spark/README.md

    - Spark Sql : Run queries on Hadoop deployment
    - Mllib : Machine learning libraries built on top of Spark
    - Graphx : Graph computation engine

+### Important Terms:
+   - RDD : Resilient Distributed Dataset
+   - Transformation : Spark operation that produces an RDD
+   - Action : Spark operation that produces a local object
+   - Spark Job: Sequence of transformations on data with a final action

 ### Spark setup for Windows&Anaconda:
    - Install pyspark using pip install pyspark